w3c/rqtf/Gaming_GAP_analysis.md

 A good candidate would attempt to describe good user experience as a first step towards an accessibility standard.
 By focusing on the requirements of the user rather than the options available to a developer the candidate can describe 'what good looks like' regardless of how achievable 'good' is with current technologies.
 This is important to enable a realistic assesment of progress and also to futureproof the work.

 #### Understand intentional friction in gaming
-Any accessibility standard will need to avoid mandating 'fundamental alteration' and gaming requires intentional friction in order to provide a challenge.
+Any accessibility standard will need to avoid requiring 'fundamental alteration' and gaming requires intentional friction in order to provide a challenge.
 A good candidate should differentiate between intentional and unintentional friction (signal vs noise) to preserve what makes games engaging while minimising inaccessibility.
 This should enable it to inform the creation of a workable standard.

 #### Cover multiple disabilities
 A good candidate should cover as wide a range if disabilities as is practical including sight loss, hearing loss, neurodiversity, cognitive impairments and physical disabilities.